 Cons:

 Extremely thin and breathable, these are a good pair of gloves to use in the spring and summer months.
-They’re excellently suited for delicate potting and sowing, as you can still feel what you’re doing, although we found that the coating on the fingertips was slippery, which is a shame when you’re attempting to tackle those finer, more fiddly tasks.
+They’re excellently suited for delicate potting and sowing, as you can still feel what you’re doing.
+However, we found that the coating on the fingertips was slippery, which is a shame when you’re attempting to tackle those finer, more fiddly tasks.
 Made from plastic bottles sourced from the ocean, their sustainability credentials are great, and they’re a bargain at £5.99.
-It’s also handy to have a machine-washable glove and running them through a cold cycle left them mostly stain-free and ready to use again.
-However, because of their thinness they’0re susceptible to ripping; just a small snag on a thorn or wayward branch results in holes on the back of the hand.
+It’s also handy to have a machine-washable glove, and running them through a cold cycle left them mostly stain-free and ready to use again.
+However, because of their thinness, they’re susceptible to ripping; just a small snag on a thorn or wayward branch results in holes on the back of the hand.
 They’re not a go-to, all-rounder glove, but if you’re looking for something to protect your hands while you do light work, they’re a nice addition to your collection.
-They’re available in sizes extra small, small, medium and large.
+They’re available in the following sizes: extra small, small, medium and large.

 Buy now from Town and Country